 In a dead-end job, the thought of sitting at the same desk, doing the exact same work for the same boss, with the same amount of money you make today, five years from now is nightmare material.
 It’s healthy to have ambitious career goals—securing a more senior position, learning new, in-demand skills, taking on new projects and responsibilities—and dead-end jobs can seriously suppress those ambitions.

-6 common signs you in a dead-end job
+6 common signs you're in a dead-end job

-Asking yourself, ‘Is this a dead-end job?’
 Before calling it quits, it’s important to suss out if you’re actually in a dead-end job or if you’re just going through an uninspired phase.
-Here are six of the most common signs of a dead-end job, plus advice on how to leave a dead-end job and pivot for a new role.
+Here are six of the most common signs of a dead-end.

 1. Your responsibilities haven’t evolved since you started